-Cash flow from financing activities was zero and there were no loans or shareholder contributions.
+Cash flow from investing and financing activities were not significant.

-At the end of the year, cash and cash equivalents amounted to ALL 13 512 413 thousand.
+At the end of the year, cash and cash equivalents amounted to ALL 11 232 081 thousand.

-Important events in 2022
+Important events in 2023

-- Unfavourable hydrological conditions in the Devoll river valley with considerable reduction of water inflow in Banja and Moglice reservoirs, resulting in reduced volume of electricity generated by the hydropower plants - High energy prices experienced in the markets where DHP operates - Introduction of special Solidarity Contribution law - Full year of operations for both Banja and Moglice HPPs. - Completed implementation of Banja Floating Solar Plant by Statkraft Renewables Albania Shpk at Banja HPP reservoir.
+- Unfavourable hydrological conditions in the Devoll river valley with considerable reduction of water inflow in Banja and Moglice reservoirs, resulting in reduced volume of electricity generated by the hydropower plants - Increased energy prices experienced in the markets where DHP operates - Implementation of special Solidarity Contribution law - Full year of operations for both Banja and Moglice HPPs. - Amended Concession Agreement with the Contracting Authority for the development of the PS Moglice Extension Project (pumped-storage hydropower project)